devtron-labs/utilities/scripts/upgrade-prequisities/README.md

 Look for any entries with "ERROR" in the keys.

+2. To reapply the devtron-upgrade-init job, delete the pvc named `devtron-db-upgrade-pvc`, re-create it with the same configurations and then reapply the devtron-upgrade-init job.

-2. If the devtron-upgrade-init job is in pending state then check for the PVC named `devtron-postgres-backup-pvc` ensure that the PVC is successfully created.
+3. If the devtron-upgrade-init job is in pending state then check for the PVC named `devtron-db-upgrade-pvc` ensure that the PVC is successfully created.

 ## Next Steps